"An outstanding pianist." (Alireza Mashayekhi, composer)

-From 1999-2001, while a doctoral fellow at Columbia University, Arjomand was the director and conductor of the University's early music choir, Collegium Musicum.
-During this time he began to research the polyphonic technique of 15th century Flemish composers, whose music became the main focus of his concert repertoire with the Collegium.
+While a doctoral fellow at Columbia University, Arjomand was the director and conductor of the University's early music choir, Collegium Musicum.
+During this time he began to research the polyphonic technique of 15th-century Flemish composers, whose music became the main focus of his concert repertoire with the Collegium.
 His doctoral dissertation essay, "On Contrapuntal Practice", is based largely on his research into this music.
 His interest in vocal music and in speech as music has led to a wide variety of concert, electroacoustic and music theater works that experiment with the human voice in different ways.
-In 2007, his work Alma Redemptoris mater for 12-part a cappella choir was awarded First Prize in the New York Virtuoso Singers Choral Composition Competition and was premiered in New York City with Harold Rosenbaum conducting.
+His work Alma Redemptoris mater for 12-part a cappella choir was awarded First Prize in the New York Virtuoso Singers Choral Composition Competition and was premiered in New York City with Harold Rosenbaum conducting.

-Arjomand has worked extensively as a composer, pianist, lecturer, and musical adviser with the Barnard College Department of Dance.
+Arjomand has worked extensively as a composer, pianist, lecturer, and musical adviser for modern dance.
 His approach to dance theater composition emphasizes contrapuntal relationships between sound and movement.
 He has worked to develop collaborative models in which composer and choreographer can trust one another to work freely and independently toward a common goal.
-In 2004, his collaboration with choreographer Laveen Naidu, like arrows in the hand of a warrior, daybreak, was commissioned by the Barnard Dance Department and presented in Miller Theatre in New York City.
+His collaboration with choreographer Laveen Naidu, Like arrows in the hand of a warrior, daybreak, was commissioned by the Barnard College Dance Department and presented in Miller Theatre in New York City.